Paul has lived in Thailand since 2007. He has been to international hospitals and has filed many Blue Cross Blue Shield overseas claims.

 Why the Need to File Directly with BCBS Some Overseas Medical Claims

-BCBS will deal directly with overseas hospitals to settle its subscribers' inpatient medical claims.
+BCBS will deal directly with overseas hospitals to settle its subscribers' inpatient and some outpatient medical claims.
 When I had a kidney operation in 2015 at an international hospital in Bangkok, Thailand, I did not have to file any medical or prescription drug claims with BCBS.
 The same was true when I had a hernia operation in 2020 at an international hospital in Udon City.

-For outpatient visits, however, BCBS requires its subscribers to first pay a hospital or clinic and then file an overseas medical claim for reimbursement.
+For some outpatient visits, however, BCBS requires its subscribers to first pay a hospital or clinic and then file an overseas medical claim for reimbursement.
 For prescription drugs, the subscriber must first pay a hospital, clinic, or pharmacy and then file an overseas prescription drug claim.

 What Is Required Before Filing an Overseas Medical Claim?